 Failed deck joints and surface waterproofing can cause severe maintenance problems for owners of multi-storey car parks and can lead to leaking of surface water to the decks below.
 This in turn causes corrosion of the steel reinforcement and compromises the integrity of the structure.

-Liquid applied waterproofing systems are regularly specified on multi-storey car parks to enhance the life expectancy and provide a tough, elastomeric, seamless and decorative finish.
+Liquid applied membranes are regularly specified on multi-storey car parks to enhance the life expectancy and provide a tough, elastomeric, seamless and decorative finish.
 They have an established track record spanning many years and are the preferred choice for specifiers and engineers around the world.

-For more information regarding the use of liquid applied waterproofing systems please refer to the LRWA Code of Practice and Guidance Notes which are available to download.
+For more information regarding the use of liquid applied membranes please refer to the LRWA Code of Practice and Guidance Notes which are available to download.

 Waterproofing for Car Parks in Detail

-Car Parks using Liquid Applied Waterproofing – The benefits
+Car Parks using liquid applied membranes – The benefits

 - Cost effective, long-term protection